From 5d Flat Connections to 4d Fluxes (the Art of Slicing the Cone): Discussion

 and thus the inward-pointing normals are $\Vec{v}_3=\Vec{u}_2$, $\Vec{v}_2=\Vec{u}_1$, $\Vec{v}_1=\Vec{u}_3$.
 The reduction of an $\mathcal{N}=1$ vector multiplet is performed along the orbits of the free $S^1$-actions, generated by:

 However, locally free $\widetilde{S^1}$-actions are generated by:

 where, as long as $l_1,l_2,l_3\in\mathbb{N}$ and $\mbox{gcd}(l_1,l_2,l_3)=1$, the action is effective.
 Following our procedure, the next step would be to introduce a quotient by $\mathbb{Z}_h$ acting on the fibres \eqref{eq.nonfreefibres}, sum over non-trivial flat connections and eventually take the large $h$ limit.
 At finite $h$, the resulting space is an orbifold with a conical singularity, representing a deficit angle.
+An in-depth analysis of this scenario is carried out in \cite{Mauch:2024uyt}.
 The procedure can be generalized starting from a generic toric Sasakian manifold $M$ and will appear in future work.

 The setup above is related to the study of two-dimensional weighted projective spaces, also known as spindles \cite{Ferrero:2020laf}.
 In \cite{Lundin:2021zeb} the reduction of an $\mathcal{N}=2$ vector multiplet from $S^3$ to $S^2$ is considered.
 As a consistency check, taking an $\mathcal{N}=1$ vector multiplet $S^3\times S^1$ as starting point and generalizing the reduction to locally free $S^1$-actions, one should reproduce the result of \cite{Inglese:2023wky} for both topological and exotic theories.
 Moreover, notice that on $S^3$, as the double sine function has huge cancellations between numerator and denominator, we expect the dependence on the choice of locally free $S^1$-action to only affect the shift\footnote{This is already what happens reducing on the two fibres $\vec{\X}^{\text{top}},\vec{\X}^{\text{ex}}$ of $S^3$ \cite{Lundin:2021zeb}.} in $\alpha(\mathfrak{m})$.
 Instead, reducing from 5d to 4d, we expect the different slicings to depend on the choice of locally free $S^1$-action as the triple sine function does not have such cancellations.
 These results would significantly enlarge the observables for SQFTs on orbifolds and, in the large-$N$ limit, they would allow an in-depth study of the gravitational block formulas conjectured in \cite{Faedo:2021nub,Faedo:2022rqx}.